redox-os/book/src/introduction/unsafes.md

 A quick grep gives us some stats: The kernel has 16.52% unsafe code, a 50% improvement in the last three weeks.
 User space has roughly ~0.2%.

 This contrasts with kernels written in C, which cannot make guarantees about safety without costly formal analysis.

+You can find out more about how `unsafe` works in the [relevant section of the Rust book](https://doc.rust-lang.org/book/unsafe.html).